munificent/craftinginterpreters/book/jumping-back-and-forth.md

 <aside name="detail">

-If you want a refresher, the corresponding chapter in part I goes through the semantics [in more detail][jlox].
+If you want a refresher, the corresponding chapter in part II goes through the semantics [in more detail][jlox].

 [jlox]: control-flow.html#for-loops